 - Breast enhancement

 He also conceded to help her buy a new wardrobe.
 Eventually, he did start to protest as the bills started to rack up.
 Whenever he did, she would fly off the handle and guilt him.
-While they had only been married previously for three years, they stayed together after the divorce for six years.
+While they had only been married for three years, they stayed together after the divorce for six years.

 When his ex-wife filed for divorce again, as previously mentioned, it took my consult by surprise because he thought he had already divorced her.
 He never considered that Texas common-law marriage law might force him to divorce her again.